 Weighing the pros and cons is important for any decision, especially one with a high price tag.
 It’s important to know both sides of the coin so you can make the best decisions for your home and family.

 - Metal Roofs are Expensive – No doubt, metal roofs are pricey.
 They are at least twice the cost of a typical asphalt roof (although they are cheaper than slate).
-The materials are more expensive, and so is the labor for installation due to the specialized nature of metal roofing.
+The materials are more expensive, and so is the labor for installation due to the specialized nature of metal roofs.

 - Can Be Dented – Although strong and impermeable to many vices, some metal roofing can be dented.
 If you choose a metal that is thin or soft, like thin aluminum or copper, keep in mind these can be dented if walked on.
 It’s important to choose a strong metal in a thicker gauge.